-Please download and complete the application form above.
+Please download and complete the application form below and return it with a copy of your resume or CV.
 We will contact you soon.
 Thank you!

 Hearing a baby’s heartbeat for the first time is an exciting milestone for new parents-to-be.

 A fetal heartbeat may first be detected by a vaginal ultrasound as early as 5 1/2 to 6 weeks after gestation.
 That’s when a fetal pole, the first visible sign of a developing embryo, can sometimes be seen.

 But between 6 1/2 to 7 weeks after gestation, a heartbeat can be better assessed.
 That’s when your doctor may schedule your first abdominal or vaginal ultrasound to check for signs of a healthy, developing pregnancy.

 After a positive pregnancy test, your doctor may recommend you schedule an early pregnancy ultrasound scan around 7 1/2 to 8 weeks of pregnancy.
 Some medical practices don’t schedule the first ultrasound until between 11 and 14 weeks.